Frequently Asked Questions

 You will have an initial intake form to fill out, which has a few screening and context questions to offer us some context about you.
 Assessments usually take 2-3 hours generally, however for the combined you would be closer to 3 hours.
 There is only one appointment, with a few follow-up questionnaires that you will be sent to complete after your appointment.
 We also like to speak with an informant of some kind, to help offer us context too.
 Traditionally, some assessors will break this up across multiple sessions, but we opt for a one-off.

-Can I keep seeing the same psychologist after the diagnosis appointment?
+Can I keep seeing the same psychologist I have usually been seeing after the diagnosis appointment?

 That’s not a choice for us to make!
 If you want to, of course!
 However, we do recommend that your psychologist does some professional development on neuroaffirming practice, to ensure they are providing adequate and informed client care.